 The best way to learn more about the Mission District murals is through a walking tour.
 There are two organizations that provide walking tours.

-Public Library Walking Tours: The public library offers two free walking tours in this district.
+SF City Guides Walking Tours: SF City Guides, through the public library, offers two free walking tours in this district.
 Each one is about two hours long.
 The first is around the pieces in the southern part of the district and starts at Flynn Elementary School.
 This one takes you through Balmy Street also.
 The second showcases those on the northern side of the Mission.
 It starts at the Women's Center Building.
-Read on to learn more about these and other walking tours through the public library.
+Read on to learn more about these and other walking tours through SF City Guides.

 Precita Eyes: If you want to learn more about these, then you should look at the walking and biking tours offered by Precita Eyes.
 This is a non-profit organization that manages the Mission District murals.
-They have a few different tour options and prices start at $15 for adults.
+They have a few different tour options and prices start at $25 for adults.
+Advanced tickets are not available, so you will pay in person.
 Learn more about the Precita Eyes tours.